-a.
-Cyclosporine as a Therapeutic Drug Monitoring Devices (TDM)
+- Cyclosporine as a Therapeutic Drug Monitoring Device (TDM)

 The introduction of cyclosporine into clinical practice improved transplant outcome.
-A narrow therapeutic index coupled with variable absorption and unpredictable pharmacokinetics has resulted in the need to measure cyclosporine blood concentrations to enable the dose of the drug to be individualized to the patient.
-When this is done correctly therapeutic efficacy can be maximized while toxicity is kept to a minimum.
+A narrow therapeutic index coupled with variable absorption and unpredictable pharmacokinetics has resulted in the need to measure cyclosporine blood concentrations to enable the dose of the drug to be individualised to the patient.
+When done correctly, therapeutic efficacy can be maximised while toxicity is kept to a minimum.